Nothing left: Jessie Diggins caps U.S. Olympic medal haul with a silver medal

 “I just kept thinking, ‘I gotta keep pushing as hard as I can, because at any point, what if my legs give out?’”
 Diggins said.

-The 30-year-old’s superpower, aside from her athletic gifts, is her ability to withstand unimaginable levels of pain.
+The 30-year-old’s super power, aside from her athletic gifts, is her ability to withstand unimaginable levels of pain.
 In a sport that engages some 80 percent of the body’s muscles, just bopping along at the pace of a weekend warrior skiing for a good workout, Diggins prides herself on pushing her body until she has nothing left to give, then pushing once more.

 Her willpower paid off Sunday, in her seventh race of the Games.